top of page

 Why install solar PV panels?

-1. Solar power is now the cheapest energy source in the world, after huge drops in panel prices, and being installed at a great rate everywhere.
-In the UK, this only makes a small difference as the installation labour is the main cost, but at the same time new electricity export tariffs mean that you can make money on solar.
-A typical 4kW array might cost £6,000 to install, and make/save you £900 a year.
-It's the "minus" bit that gets your energy from a big cost to net zero.
-There is no VAT on solar panels or installation costs.
+1. Solar power is the cheapest energy source in the world, after huge drops in panel prices, and is popular and affordable even in the poorest countries.
+In the UK, new electricity export tariffs mean that you can make money on solar.
+A typical 4kW array might cost £6,000 to install, and make/save you £900 a year in two ways: reducing how much electricity you have to buy in or "import", and giving you spare energy to sell or "export.
+It's this export bit that gets your energy from a big cost down to net zero or even net income.

 2. Solar power is super green.
 It's the major way we get to net zero carbon emissions, and cheaply too.
 The panels are silent and last for decades, and are practical and affordable for the majority of homes.
 There are already about 1.5m homes with solar in the UK, and record ongoing installation levels.